-Updated on Friday, January 25, 2019
+Updated on Thursday, January 7, 2021

-Generally, funds from a certified check must be made available one business day after it’s been deposited.
+Generally, funds from a certified check must be made available one business day after it’s deposited.
 If the deposit wasn’t made through a bank teller, the funds are generally available after the second business day.